stephaniecp/stephers.github.io/_posts/2013-08-25-touring-cycle-gear-inventory.md

 date:   2013-08-25 13:00:00
 categories: gear
 author: Jon
 featuredsynopsis: Before leaving on my long bike trip, I looked all over for a good complete touring gear list.
-Sure there are a few out there, but none showed how to properly pack a pineapple and so I decided to create my own pictorial gear list with very specific descriptions and links off to the gear where possible.
-This gear kept me on the road for over two months.
-Some items could be trimmed down still, but I've been pretty pleased with the items I have in different riding and camping situations.
-I have a tendency to be on the cheap side for most of the items I buy, but I make exceptions for items that I really need to rely on.
-All hail Ortlieb Panniers.
+Sure there are a few out there, but none showed how to properly pack a pineapple and so I decided to create my own...
 synopsis: Pictures of all my gear and detailed descriptions of all.
 Warning-some nudity
 mainpic: http://farm3.staticflickr.com/2866/11758232006_6d284012bf_q.jpg
 ---